The former 70,384 sq km Northern Region –‘the mother of all regions’- is the largest area of Ghana, famous for its scenic beauty.

 Ancient mosques bear witness to the long history of Islam in the region.
 The 13thcentury Larabanga Mosque, located near the entrance to the Mole National Park, features a curvaceous style of adobe architecture.

-While mosque is a sign of Islam, graves are there to remind visitors of battles fought in the region.
+While the mosque is a sign of Islam, graves are there to remind visitors of battles fought in the region.
 A mass grave of fallen Dagomba warriors can be seen at Adibo, where the Dagombas fought the Germans.
-The grave of Naa Attabian, a Mamprusi king, is at Nalerigu, and that of Ndewura Jakpa, king of Gonjas, is at Buipe.
+The grave of Naa Attabian, a Mamprusi King, is at Nalerigu, and that of Ndewura Jakpa, king of Gonjas, is at Buipe.

 The graves of massacred Gonjas have become shrines at Jentilkipe.

 The Northern Region was an important source and route for slaves.
 Yendi is an archive of the slave trade, including the grave of Babato and the relics of his army.